leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 This creates a directory called `greeting` that contains the following files:

  * `Main.lean` is the file in which the Lean compiler will look for the `main` action.
- * `Greeting.lean` is the scaffolding of a support library for the program.
+ * `Greeting.lean` and `Greeting/Basic.lean` are the scaffolding of a support library for the program.
  * `lakefile.lean` contains the configuration that `lake` needs to build the application.
  * `lean-toolchain` contains an identifier for the specific version of Lean that is used for the project.